This publication will guide you through the meanings of each card, and allow you to understand the deck more clearly.

 This is not the time to hold back.
 Express your ideas and plans boldly as you tackle them one at a time.
 It's important to remember however, that everything cannot be accomplished at once, despite your renewed beliefs.

 Lon Chaney appears again, as the Page of Swords.
 His face recalls the sadness he's experienced, but now there's a new resolve, and a good deal of hope with the coming of light.
-The door to a new future has just opened,
+The door to a new future has just opened, and the sunrise is beginning to light his way.

 The Knight of Swords